 The most impactful initiative would be the ongoing conservation work both on the property, within the Walker Bay Fynbos Conservancy and the vision of extending the work to the greater Agulhas region.

-We are working on an Agulhas green corridor initiative, which would link the 2,800 hectares of Grootbos with other committed properties to form a “green corridor”, totaling over 55,000 hectares.
-This initiative stands to benefit the whole region and the various tourism destinations along this corridor.
+We are working on an Agulhas green corridor initiative, which would link the 2,800 hectares of Grootbos with other committed properties to form a “green corridor”, totalling over 55,000 hectares.
+This initiative stands to benefit the whole region and the various tourist destinations along this corridor.

 Project sustainability needs to be assessed and planned prior to making a commitment.
 Strict financial management, a committed source of funding and passionate resources are key to the success of well-intended projects.